dylanmc/CryptoBook/src/04_morecomplex.rst

    $ mkdir CryptoBook
    $ cd CryptoBook

-Then, using whichever editor you choose, create a file called ``caesar.cry`` inside that directory.
+Then, using whichever text editor you choose, create a file called ``caesar.cry`` inside that directory.
 It should contain the following:

 .. code-block:: cryptol